aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffilesecurity/encrypt-pdf/_index.md

 draft: false
 ---

+Encrypting a PDF document protects its content from unauthorized access from outside, especially during file sharing or archiving.

+Confidential PDF documents can be encrypted and password protected.
+Only user who know the password will be able to decrypt, open and view these documents.

+Let's take a look at how PDF encryption works with Aspose.PDF library.

 ## Encrypt PDF File using Different Encryption Types and Algorithms

 In order to encrypt a PDF file, you need to create [PdfFileSecurity](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilesecurity) object and then call the [EncryptFile](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilesecurity/methods/encryptfile) method.
 You can pass user password, owner password and privileges to [EncryptFile](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilesecurity/methods/encryptfile) method.
 You also need to pass KeySize and Algorithm values to this method.